Table of Contents

 Anyone who’s used to northern winters might assume that warmer is always better.
-But there is such thing as too hot.
-Very hot air can make it difficult to breathe, as can increased humidity.
+But there is such a thing as too hot.
+Very hot air can make it difficult to breathe and can increase humidity.
 So before you trade in Wisconsin winters for San Diego sun, look for a spot that isn’t known for extreme temperatures or humidity in summer.
-Parts of the Pacific Northwest and Northern California feature relatively mild winters and summers, but may be prone to large snow dumps depending on the specific region.
+Parts of the Pacific Northwest and Northern California feature relatively mild winters and summers but may be prone to large snow dumps depending on the specific region.

 - Nausea and vomiting